Waterloo campaign: Quatre Bras to Waterloo: Action at Genappe

 A large body of French cavalry, consisting of from sixteen to eighteen squadrons, was now entering Genappe by the Charleroi road, followed by the main body of the French Army under Napoleon.

-Lieutenant General the Earl of Uxbridge, the commander of the British cavalry, wanted to check the French advance and gain sufficient time for the orderly retreat of the Anglo-allied army as well as to prevent a compromise of any portion of the rearmost troops.
+Uxbridge, the commander of the British cavalry, wanted to check the French advance and gain sufficient time for the orderly retreat of the Anglo-allied army as well as to prevent a compromise of any portion of the rearmost troops.
 As a result, he embraced the advantage that the narrow defile of Genappe seemed to present.

 The town consisted mainly of houses lining the high road, on the Brussels side of the bridge.
 The road then ascended a ridge, the brow of which was about 600 m distant.
 Here, Uxbridge halted the Heavy Brigades (Somerset's and Ponsonby's), and posted them so as to cover the retirement of the light cavalry.
 At first, he formed them in line; Somerset's on the right, and Ponsonby's on the left of the high road but observing the formidable advance of the French, and that the light cavalry would soon be compelled to fall back, Uxbridge drew up Somerset's Brigade in a column of half squadrons upon and close to the right of the road itself, so as to admit of troops retiring by its left; and formed Ponsonby's Brigade into a column of half squadrons to the left of the high road, and somewhat to the rear.
 The 7th Hussars were formed at some little distance in the rear of Genappe, and the 23rd Light Dragoons were drawn up in support of that Regiment, and about midway between it and the heavy cavalry on the height.
 The squadron of the 7th Hussars, under Major Hodge, halted between the main body of that Regiment and the town of Genappe.

 Thus posted, the centre retiring cavalry column remained about twenty minutes, when loud shouts announced that the French had entered the town.
 Presently a few horsemen appeared galloping out of the street, and dashed at speed into Major Hodge's Squadron, They were found, on being captured, to be quite inebriated.
 In a few moments afterwards, the French column showed its head within the town; the leading troop consisted of lancers, all very young men, mounted on very small horses, and commanded by a fine looking, and, as it subsequently transpired, a very brave man.

 The column remained about fifteen minutes within the town, its head halted at the outlet facing the Anglo-allied rearguard, and its flanks protected by the houses.
 The street not being straight, and the rear of the column not being aware that the front had halted, continued pressing forward, until the whole mass became so jammed that it was impossible for the foremost ranks to go about, should such a movement become necessary.